 Hoping to change the relationship status of the roughly 200 million singles who use it, Facebook has officially launched in select locations, with other markets coming soon.

 Argentina, Austria, Belgium, Bolivia, Brazil, Bulgaria, Canada, Chile, Colombia, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, Estonia, Finland, France, Germany, Greece, Guyana, Hungary, Iceland, Ireland, Italy, Laos, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Netherlands, Norway, Paraguay, Peru, Philippines, Poland, Portugal, Romania, Singapore, Slovakia, Slovenia, Spain, Suriname, Sweden, Switzerland, Thailand, United Kingdom, United States, Uruguay, and Vietnam.

 How To Activate Facebook Dating

 Signing up for Facebook Dating is easy!
-Once it's available in your area, you’ll be able to do it simply by accessing “Dating” from the menu screen:
+Just access "Dating" from the menu screen:

 Who can see your Facebook Dating profile?

 Only people who have opted in to the dating service will be able to view your dating profile, so it won’t show up in News Feed or anywhere else in the main Facebook app.

-Your current Facebook friends won’t be able to see your dating profile, nor will Facebook ever suggest your friends or people you’ve blocked as a possible match.
+Your current Facebook friends won’t be able to see your dating profile.
+Facebook won't ever suggest your friends or people you’ve blocked as a possible match.

-But you can choose whether or not you want the friends of your friends to be suggested as matches simply by toggling that feature on or off in the privacy settings:
+But you can choose whether or not you want the friends of your friends to be suggested as matches.
+Simply toggle that feature on or off in the privacy settings.

-You can also proactively exclude other people you know from ever seeing your Facebook Dating profile, and block/unblock individuals from the “Blocking” menu:
+You can also proactively exclude other people you know from ever seeing your Facebook Dating profile.
+Just block/unblock individuals from the “Blocking” menu:

 As an added privacy feature, Facebook also disabled screenshots past the registration page.